The Application Process

 All applications are reviewed within a week of submission for completeness; applicants are notified if there are any missing or additionally required materials.
 All completed applications will be reviewed within eight weeks of a confirmed completed application.
 If a reviewer has any relationship to a particular applicant, that reviewer must make this known and recuse themselves from evaluating that application.

 All applicants with fully complete and reviewed applications will be notified of a decision (i.e., admit, waitlist, or reject).
 Notifications concerning admission application processing and final decisions are provided electronically to all applicants submitting completed applications.

 Applicants who are pursuing an undergraduate degree at the time that admissions acceptance is granted are informed that they are admitted pending the receipt of their final transcript indicating receipt of the bachelor’s degree.Back to Top

 Additional Requirements by Program

 English-Language ProficiencyApplicants who are not U.S. Citizens or Permanent Residents and who are citizens of non- English speaking countries must have a working knowledge of English.
 To meet this requirement, applicants must achieve the following minimum score on the IELTS, Duolingo or TOEFL Exams: IELTS = 7.0 or higher Duolingo English Test = 130 or higher TOEFL (Test of English as a Foreign Language)

-- Internet-based Test (iBT): Minimum Score 98
+- Internet-based Test (iBT): 100 or higher

-- Computer-based Test (CBT): Minimum Score 233
+- Computer-based Test (CBT): 233 or higher

-- Paper-based Test (PBT): Minimum Score 577
+- Paper-based Test (PBT): 600 or higher

 - TWE (Test of Written English): Minimum Score 4.0